rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 1. Clone the repository: `git clone https://github.com/rokbenko/ai-playground.git`
 2. Change the directory: `cd ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper`
-3. Create an `.env` file in the root directory to set up your environment variables (*Note: See which ones below.*)
+3. Create an `.env` file in the root directory to set up your environment variables (*Note: Refer to the example below for the required environment variables.*)
 4. Install the dependencies using Poetry: `poetry install` (*Note: This may take a few minutes.
 Be patient!*)
 5. Activate the virtual environment using Poetry: `poetry shell`
-6. Run the CrewAI flow using Poetry: `poetry run start`
+6. Run the CrewAI flow using Poetry: `poetry run flow`

 > [!IMPORTANT]
 > Your `.env` file should contain the following environment variables: